 Before every walk or outing she would get:

-looks great!
-She is full of life and rarely gets anxious.
-She has very little gray, and still can out run a 9-month old
+looks great in this photo!
+She was full of life and rarely got anxious.
+She had very little gray, and still could out run a 9-month old

-It was worth the time and effort to help Emily feel comfortable in her body and surroundings.
+It was worth the time and effort to help Emily feel comfortable in her body and surroundings during her time on earth.